CIC Interpolation

 Full precision

-- the word lengths and fractional lengths of the filter and output sections are automatically selected.
-The word lengths of the output and last section (WL) are set as:
+– the lengths of the words and fractions of the filter and output sections are selected automatically.
+The word lengths of the output signal and the last section (WL) are set as:

 -